You can delete any post you publish after publishing it on PublicEmails.com. Editing functionality is not available.

 When contacting us, please be sure to mention "Newsletter Whitelist" in the subject of your message.

-Note: Moderation and screening of all posts for ongoing compliance with our terms and conditions still applies to all posts.
+Note: Moderation and screening of all posts for ongoing compliance with our terms and conditions still applies to all posts, including whitelisted ones.